jessefreeman/ai-for-dev/02_understanding_large_language_models/02_07_scaling_models.md

 ---
 title: "How Models Are Scaled"
-parent: "02 Understanding Large Language Models"
+parent: "Understanding Large Language Models"
-order: 7
+nav_order: 7
 ---
 # How Models Are Scaled